DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Distribution-In-Plateaux

 where $X^\alpha=(0,\frac{X_1}{B},\frac{X_2}{C},\frac{X_3}{D})$, $Y^\alpha=(0,\frac{Y_1}{B},\frac{Y_2}{C},\frac{Y_3}{D})$, and $X^\alpha=(0,\frac{Z_1}{B},\frac{Z_2}{C},\frac{Z_3}{D})$ are a set of mutually orthonormal vectors, which are also orthogonal to $\bm{n}$.
 It is often standard to align $\bm{X},\bm{Y},\text{ and }\bm{Z}$ to the $\{x,y,z\}$ coordinate directions, however, they have here been left general as it can be useful to align them to some other set of vectors e.g. the local magnetic and electric field directions \citep{ChaelEtAl_2023,GellesEtAl_2025,TsunetoeEtAl_2025}.

-With $\bm{n}$ and $e_a^{~\alpha}$ defined, the integral form of the transport equation \cref{eqn: integral transport w coll} can be evaluated using DIP over a phase space sub-domain $X_{\alpha\beta\gamma\delta}\times P_{ijk}=[t_\alpha,t_{\alpha+1}]\times[x_\beta,x_{\beta+1}]\times[y_\gamma,y_{\gamma+1}]\times[z_\delta,z_{\delta+1}]\times[p_{i},p_{i+1}]\times[u_{j},u_{j+1}]\times[\phi_{k},\phi_{k+1}]$ to give the rather long expressions \cref{eqn: Ap flux,eqn: Am flux,eqn: Bp flux,eqn: Cp flux,eqn: Dp flux,eqn: Ip flux,eqn: Jp flux,eqn: Kp flux,eqn: BCD m flux,eqn: IJK m flux,eqn: DIP volume element}, whereby terms on the left hand side of \cref{eqn: integral transport w coll} are converted into fluxes at the boundaries of the sub-domain (see \cref{fig: simplified DIP transport}) and the right hand side has been converted into a series of collision arrays.
+With $\bm{n}$ and $e_a^{~\alpha}$ defined, the integral form of the transport equation \eref{eqn: integral transport w coll} can be evaluated using DIP over a phase space sub-domain $X_{\alpha\beta\gamma\delta}\times P_{ijk}=[t_\alpha,t_{\alpha+1}]\times[x_\beta,x_{\beta+1}]\times[y_\gamma,y_{\gamma+1}]\times[z_\delta,z_{\delta+1}]\times[p_{i},p_{i+1}]\times[u_{j},u_{j+1}]\times[\phi_{k},\phi_{k+1}]$ to give \esref{eqn: DIP volume element} to \eqref{eqn: IJK m flux} (found in \aref{app:longeq}), whereby terms on the left hand side of \eref{eqn: integral transport w coll} are converted into fluxes at the boundaries of the sub-domain (see \fref{fig: simplified DIP transport}) and those on the right hand side have been converted into a series of collision arrays.
 These equations form a numerical evolution scheme for all particle distribution functions, including external forces and collisions between particles.
 Such a scheme is conservative in terms of the total number of particles in the system (in the absence of emissive processes which are free to add or subtract particles from the system), as fluxes are always balanced between sub-domains, i.e. any particles leaving one sub-domain of phase space enter another.

-As an example of how these fluxes are generated, consider the the specific case of Schwarzchild geometry with coordinates $x^\alpha=\{t,r,\theta,\psi\}$ (see \cref{app:metrics}).
-In this geometry $\bm{n}=-\sqrt{1-\frac{r_s}{r}}\bm{\mathrm{d}}t$, where $r_s$ is the Schwarzchild radius, and the coordinate transformation \cref{eqn:tetrad stationary} may be given by
+As an example of how these fluxes are generated, consider the specific case of Schwarzchild geometry with coordinates $x^\alpha=\{t,r,\theta,\psi\}$ (see \aref{app:metrics}, \eref{eqn: schw coordinates}).
+In this geometry $\bm{n}=-\sqrt{1-\frac{r_s}{r}}\bm{\mathrm{d}}t$, where $r_s$ is the Schwarzchild radius, and the coordinate transformation \eref{eqn:tetrad stationary} may be given by

 assuming the orthonormal basis vectors $\boldsymbol{X},\bm{Y}$, and $\bm{Z}$ are aligned to the global coordinate directions $\bm{e}_r,\bm{e}_\theta$, and $\bm{e}_\phi$.